Interval

 SELECT justify_interval(INTERVAL '1 year -1 hour');

-• Use INTERVAL literals instead of integer day counts when doing date arithmetic — it makes intent explicit and handles month/year boundaries correctly.
+• Use INTERVAL literals instead of integer day counts for date arithmetic — they handle month and year boundaries correctly where plain integers do not.

-• Avoid storing intervals as plain integers (e.g. seconds) — you lose the ability to use PostgreSQL's built-in interval functions and comparisons.
+• Avoid storing durations as plain integers (e.g. seconds) — you lose PostgreSQL’s built-in interval functions and comparisons.

 • Use justify_interval() before displaying durations to users so "30 days" shows as "1 month" rather than an ambiguous day count.